confluentinc/cp-demo/docs/index.rst

 Kafka Event Streaming Application
 =================================

-This demo shows users how to deploy a Kafka event streaming application using `KSQL <https://www.confluent.io/product/ksql/>`__ for stream processing.
+This demo shows users how to deploy a Kafka event streaming application using `KSQL <https://www.confluent.io/product/ksql/>`__ and `Kafka Streams <https://docs.confluent.io/current/streams/index.html>`__ for stream processing.
 All the components in the Confluent platform have security enabled end-to-end.

 ========